dendronhq/dendron-docs/vault/rfc.42-self-contained-vaults.md

 With self contained vaults, the configuration for a vault that is being published can be changed without changing the configuration for the workspace.
 Changing the editor settings can also be done by creating a new vault, and adding the other vault as a dependency.
+This can be improved later by allowing local overrides, but that is outside the scope of this RFC.

 > I want to use multi-vault for personal and work vaults without having my personal vault configuration leak into my work vault details